Thomas à Kempis: Quotations

-— Shortened form of a motto often ascribed to, or associated with, Thomas a Kempis.
-The complete saying as reported by an early biographer is a mixture of Latin and Dutch and runs as follows: "In omnibus requiem quaesivi, sed non inveni, nisi in hoexkens ende boexkens", "I have sought everywhere for peace, but I have found it not, save in nooks and in books."

 Veneration

-A monument was dedicated to his memory in the presence of the archbishop of Utrecht in St. Michael's Church, Zwolle, on November 11, 1897.
-In 1964, this church closed, causing his shrine to be moved to a new St. Michael's Church outside the centre of Zwolle.
+A monument was dedicated to his memory in the presence of the archbishop of Utrecht in St Michael's Church, Zwolle, on 11 November 1897.
+In 1964, this church closed, causing his shrine to be moved to a new St Michael's Church outside the centre of Zwolle.
 In 2005, this church also closed and his shrine was moved to the Onze-Lieve-Vrouw-ten-Hemelopneming kerk (Assumption of Mary church) in the centre of Zwolle.